Kadee80/WebDev_S18/Week_8/README.md

 ## Source Code on Github and Link to Hosted Site (live on server)

-Be sure to have a visible folder labeled midterm in your repository with your source code by THIS COMING FRIDAY.
+Be sure to have a visible folder labeled midterm in your repository with your source code by TONIGHT.
 Within your midterm folder, add a  README.md file containing a link to the live hosted site, and a second link to your documentation.

 You can add links with markdown as follows: